CapNick/ManyFacesWeb/README.md

 These commands will create a reference to your user record, update the password, and apply the change.

-**How do I add more grid dimensions to the 'Reorder Faces' screen?**
+**- How do I add more grid dimensions to the 'Reorder Faces' screen?**

 To add a new set of dimensions, first open the Rails console (see first question), then run the following commands: